 Foot and Ankle Demands of Martial Arts

 Martial arts disciplines including karate, taekwondo, Brazilian jiu-jitsu, Muay Thai, and mixed martial arts (MMA) place unique stresses on the feet and ankles.
 Training is often conducted barefoot or in minimal footwear, exposing the foot to direct contact, shear forces, and the mechanical demands of kicking, pivoting, and grappling.
-Southeast Michigan has a thriving martial arts community, and Balance Foot and Ankle regularly treats competitors and recreational practitioners from across the region.
+Southeast Michigan has a thriving martial arts community, and Balance Foot & Ankle regularly treats competitors and recreational practitioners from across the region.

 Toe Fractures and Dislocations